busy-beaver-dev/busy-beaver/CONTRIBUTING.md

 Pre-commit will run on files staged for change automatically.
 You can also check pre-commit hook compliance on staged files by running `pre-commit run` at any time.
 Note that pre-commit ignores files that are not staged for change.

-### Task Queues

-Busy Beaver uses [RQ](http://python-rq.org) to queue jobs and process them in the background with workers.
-[Redis](https://redis.io/) is used as the message broker in this asynchronous architecture.

-The Docker Compose development environment spins up a single worker along with a Redis instance.
-For testing purposes, we set `is_async=False` to force code to be executed synchronously.
-Need to find a way to simulate production environment with workers in Travis, or it might make sense to migrate to Jenkins.

 ### Slack Slash Commands

 Users are able to interact with Busy Beaver using the `/busybeaver [command]` interface provided through the Slack UI.
 All slash commands are routed to a Busy Beaver endpoint that was enabled earlier via the Slack Slash Command webhook.